kevintusquared/76774_markdown/markdown.md

 The getWeather method is called for each forecast.
 Given four valid inputs (location, specificity, time, key), the method returns four values (temperature, windspeed, chanceRain, trust) for a micro-forecast.
 This may happen multiple times in a session, as the web application user may request forecasts with different parameters.

-The getWeather method returns a static HTML package, that you can process with Javascript and/or style with CSS.
+The getWeather method returns a static HTML package that you can process with Javascript and/or style with CSS.
 To change the parameters of the forecast, you must invoke getWeather again with the new parameter values.

 ### <a name="param"></a> Using getWeather parameters
 * **Location** Location expressed as lattitude/longitude, in ISO 6709 format.